clearlinux/clr-cloud-init-svc/README.rst

 ICIS: Ister Cloud Initialization Service
 #######################################

-ICIS is a service that `Ister`_ uses to automatically install an instance of Clear Linux.
+ICIS is a service that `clr-installer`_ uses to automatically install an instance of Clear Linux.
 It applies role-based coud-init configurations during the installation.
 It can be used to stand up a cluster of Clear Linux instances that are ready to be managed with Ansible.